1005 N. Marion St.

 Deadline to Request an Administrative Hearing with the Medical Review Section

-Pursuant to 15A-5.0022(2)(a), a request for a hearing must be filed within 30 days after receipt of written notice of the Department’s decision.
-If you receive a written notice of the Department’s decision and fails to timely file a request for a hearing waives the right to request a hearing on such matters.
+Under 15A-5.0022(2)(a), a request for a hearing must be filed within 30 days after receipt of written notice of the Department’s decision.
+If you receive a written notice of the Department’s decision and fail to file a request for a hearing timely, waive the right to request a hearing on such matters.

-A timely request for extension of time will toll the running of the time period for filing a request for a hearing until such time as the request for extension of time is acted upon.
+A timely request for an extension of time will toll the running of the time period for filing a request for a hearing until the request for an extension of time is acted upon.

-In construing this rule, filing means received by the Medical Review Section or the panel during normal business hours or by the panel during a hearing.
+In construing this rule, filing means received by the Medical Review Section or the panel during regular business hours or by the panel during a hearing.

-Pursuant to 15A-5.0022(5)(a), any party who appears at a hearing has the right, at his or her own expense, to be represented by an attorney.
+Pursuant to 15A-5.0022(5)(a), any party who appears at a hearing has the right to be represented by an attorney at his or her own expense.
 Attorney means a member of The Florida Bar.

-Pursuant to 15A-5.0022(6), hearings will be held before a panel consisting of three or more persons and must include at least one Board member, one attorney from the Department’s Office of General Counsel, and one employee of the Department’s Division of Motorist Services.
+Under 15A-5.0022(6), hearings will be held before a panel consisting of three or more persons.
+They must include at least one Board member, one attorney from the Department’s Office of General Counsel, and one employee of the Department’s Division of Motorist Services.

-Pursuant to 15A-5.0022(7), F.A.C., unless otherwise allowed by law or by agreement of the parties, a hearing under this rule must be held within 45 days of receipt of a timely request for hearing by the Medical Review Section.
+Under 15A-5.0022(7), F.A.C., unless otherwise allowed by law or by agreement of the parties, a hearing under this rule must be held within 45 days of receipt of a timely request for a hearing by the Medical Review Section.

 Under 15A-5.0022(8), F.A.C., unless otherwise agreed by the parties, all hearings will be held in Tallahassee at the Department of Highway Safety and Motor Vehicles, 2900 Apalachee Parkway, Neil Kirkman Building, Tallahassee, Florida 32399-0500.
-Parties may appear at a hearing by means of video teleconference or by telephone.
+Parties may appear at a hearing using video teleconference or by telephone.

 Under 15A-5.0022(10)(a), F.A.C., upon the written request of any party, the panel chair will issue a subpoena for the attendance of a witness at the hearing.
 Such requests may be submitted ex parte to the panel for issuance.